Plain AI Daily

 The step up is about sustained, professional-grade work rather than smarter small talk.
 The most striking claim in Anthropic's announcement comes from Stripe, which reports Fable 5 completed a 50-million-line code migration in one day -- work previously scoped at two months for an engineering team.
 Beyond coding, Anthropic reports the highest score of any model on Hebbia's finance benchmark for senior-analyst reasoning, new state-of-the-art vision performance (reading numbers off charts, rebuilding an app from a screenshot), and a 3x improvement over Opus 4.8 on memory-intensive tasks, staying coherent "across millions of tokens" -- meaning book-length projects no longer fall apart halfway through.

-What it deliberately cannot do: help with offensive hacking (Anthropic reports zero harmful responses across tested jailbreak techniques, plus a post-incident classifier that blocks a newly discovered jailbreak in over 99% of cases), and most advanced biology, which quietly falls back to the older model.
-If your work touches legitimate research in those areas, you may occasionally notice the guardrails.
+What it deliberately cannot do: help with offensive hacking (Anthropic reports zero harmful responses across tested jailbreak techniques, plus a post-incident classifier that blocks a newly discovered jailbreak in over 99% of cases), and dual-use biology -- virology, toxicology and molecular design -- which quietly falls back to another model, since July 24, 2026 Opus 5.
+Anthropic says Fable 5 "isn't yet usable for professional biology research and drug development."
+Everyday health and educational biology questions are a different matter after the August 6, 2026 classifier update, which cut biology fallbacks by about 85%.

 The Export-Control Saga, Briefly